-Following the success of Phase 1 of the Intensive Rehabilitation Trial the Foundation committed a further \$420,804 during the 2021/2022 Financial year, to Phase 2 of the Intensive Rehabilitation Trial (part of the Spinal Injury Project at Griffith University).
-This will fund the next 5 participants in the rehabilitation trial.
-The first payment of \$200,000 was made in June 2022 with the balance due to be paid in the 2022/2023 financial year.
+Following the success of Phase 1 of the Intensive Rehabilitation Trial, the Foundation committed a further \$420,804 during the 2021/2022 Financial year to Phase 2 of the Intensive Rehabilitation Trial (part of the Spinal Injury Project at Griffith University).
+This funded the next five participants in the rehabilitation trial.
+The first payment of \$200,000 was made in June 2022 with the balance of \$220,804 made in November 2022 to complete this commitment.